avenheim/EPLnerd/README.md

 * **Multilingual Support:** Responds fluently in casual Indonesian.
 * **Season-Aware:** Smart filtering and aggregation for specific Premier League seasons.

+## 📊 Data Source
+This project uses data from the [Fantasy Premier League](https://github.com/vaastav/Fantasy-Premier-League) repository by vaastav.

+**Citation:**
+If you use this dataset in your project, please cite it as follows:

+> Vaastav Anand.
+(2024).
+Fantasy Premier League Dataset.
+GitHub. https://github.com/vaastav/Fantasy-Premier-League

 ## 🛠️ Tech Stack

 * **Frontend:** [Streamlit](https://streamlit.io/)